HuangZikang-TJU/Aug4TSE/data_preparation/README.md

 stage=2
 stop_stage=2
 ```
 In this stage, we will get a csv file including source_wav, source_text, _, target_text.
-It is a prerequisite for the following augmenting.
+It is a prerequisite for the following augmentation.
 - At the end of this stage, the directory structure of 'data' should look like this:
 ```
 Aug4TSE/data_preration/data/available_csv/0.5s.csv